Economic Institutions, Behavior and Performance

 - Ultimately concerned with the quality of life in the United States.

 The Foundation encourages projects by multidisciplinary teams where appropriate.

-Interested researchers with a relevant project idea should email a one page letter of inquiry to Daniel Goroff or Gail Pesyna.
+Interested researchers with a relevant project idea should email a one page letter of inquiry to Daniel Goroff.
 When submitting a letter of inquiry to the program, please indicate which sub-program best fits your research project.
 Before submitting a letter of inquiry, please review the Foundation's guidelines on what we do not fund.